JoeyMBrown/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.

+  Relational databases have a table-based data structure with strict schemas that define what type of information can be store in them.
+SQL is a query langauge used to lookup or request information from databases.

 2. Why do tables need a Primary Key?

+  Tables need primary keys in order to give each entry a single unqiue identifier.

 3. What is the name given to a table column that references the Primary Key on another table?

+  Foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables?

+  1. Primary keys.
+  2. Foreign key relationship